jdforsythe/timezonedb/README.md

 ### Class vs request methods

-You can either use `new Tzdb(TZDBConfig)` and use the instance methods or you can import the request functions (e.g. `listTimeZones(TZDBConfig, ListTimeZonesRequest)` directly).
+You can either use `new Tzdb(TZDBConfig)` and use the instance methods or you can import the request functions (e.g. `listTimeZones(TZDBConfig, ListTimeZonesRequest)`) directly.
 The class is just a wrapper for calling the request functions with the provided config.

 For example: